 Dr. Perellon joined EHL in 2013 and currently serves as the Chief Risk & Compliance Officer for the EHL Group, where he leads EHL's accreditation strategy and oversees the risk management system for the institution.
 He has been instrumental in EHL’s recent reaccreditation process and in negotiations for the Association Agreement with the University of Applied Sciences, Western Switzerland.
 He also was key in forming EHL’s strategic orientation for Corporate Social Responsibility, which emphasizes skills development for underprivileged Cambodian youth through the Ecole d’hôtellerie et de Tourisme Paul Dubrule in Siem Reap.
 Dr. Perellon is fluent in French, Spanish, English and Italian, and has strong knowledge of German.
 He lives in Lausanne and enjoys reading of all kinds, football, tennis and golf, as well as gourmet cooking.

-In 2000, Olivier Roux joined Accenture to lead sales and marketing for the Financial Services sector.
+In 2000, Olivier Roux joined Accenture to lead the business development and sales & marketing for the Financial Services sector.
 Primary achievements include contributing to the business strategy that led to repeated double digits of annual growth.
-He was appointed partner in 2006.
-In 2007, Mr. Roux expanded his responsibilities and led a global team of 500 professionals across 42 countries.
-During his tenure at Accenture, the company went public and grew from 75 to 300 thousand employees and its revenue quadrupled to $30B per year.
+He was appointed partner in 2006, and in 2007, Mr. Roux expanded his responsibilities to lead a global team of 500 professionals across 42 mature and 10 developing countries, including a marketing shared service function based in Delhi, Manila and South Africa.

-In September 2014, Mr. Roux and his family relocated to Lausanne, Switzerland, where he accepted a position as Chief Marketing & Communications Officer for Ecole hôtelière de Lausanne.
-As a member of the Executive Committee he oversees Marketing, Communications, Admissions and Alumni and Industry Relations for the school.
+In September 2014, Mr. Roux and his family relocated to Lausanne, Switzerland, where he accepted a position as Chief Marketing & Communications Officer for EHL Group.
+As a member of the Executive Committee he oversees Business Development, Marketing, Communications, Admissions and Alumni and Industry Relations for the Group.

 He studied Business and Economics at the University of Lausanne (HEC), where he obtained a Master of Business and Economics in 1985.
 He is fluent in English, French and German.